Uniform sampling in a structured branching population: Definition and existence of the structured branching process

 \subsection{Some growth-fragmentation models for cell population dynamics}

 In this section, we consider growth-fragmentation processes: at division, the trait of the ancestor is shared between the children and the number of individuals in the population increases.
-Moreover, we focus on models where the trait moves according to a diffusion given by its associated generator of following form:
+Moreover, we focus on models where the trait moves according to a diffusion with associated generator of the form

 where $r$ and $\sigma$ are measurable functions.
 This class covers several dynamics for the trait.
 Here, we present three of them.
 In particular, we give an explicit formula for the average number of individuals in the population at time $t$.
 We first give a useful equation concerning models with such a dynamic.
-For all $s\geq 0$, $t\geq s$ and $x\in\mathcal{X}$, applying \eqref{eq:evol} to $f(x)=x$ and taking the expectation, we obtain:
+For all $s\geq 0$, $t\geq s$ and $x\in\mathcal{X}$, applying \eqref{eq:evol} to $\mathbf{Id}(x)=x$ and taking the expectation, we obtain

 where $(R_{s,t})_{t\geq s}$ is defined in \eqref{eq:firstmoment}.